CHOOSING A BODYBUILDING CONEST

 Choose a Federation

 The first step in choosing a bodybuilding contest is choosing a federation.
 There are many bodybuilding federations.
-These are the organizations that determine the rules, standards and judging practices for their sanctioned contests.
-Of all of the federations, Center Podium is associated with the National Physique Committee (NPC) and the International Federation of Bodybuilding (IFBB).
+These are the organizations that determine the rules, standards, and judging practices for their sanctioned contests.
+Of all of the federations, Center Podium is associated with the National Physique Committee (NPC) and the IFBB Pro League.

 Choosing a Show